orktes/atom-react/README.md

 # Changelog (notable changes)

+## v0.17 (11 October 2016)
+- Fix Atom 0.11 `TypeError: this.getRegexForProperty is not a function` error

 ## v0.15 (30 March 2016)
 - Pump minor version to see if it helps with APM issue https://github.com/atom/apm/issues/529